open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/ctf.md

 ## Alias Management Operations

-CTF archives support the optional version alias operations defined in [Version Alias Operations](../../../doc/03-persistence/01-operations.md#version-alias-operations).
+CTF archives **MAY** implement the optional version alias operations defined in [Version Alias Operations](../../../doc/03-persistence/01-operations.md#version-alias-operations).
+The following describes how each operation maps onto the CTF artifact index.

 **`AddComponentVersionAlias`**

-The alias is recorded in `artifact-index.json` as a tag pointing to the same digest as the target component version.
+The alias is recorded in `artifact-index.json` as a tag pointing to the same digest as `VersionOrAliasName` (a version or existing alias).
 If the tag already exists it **MUST** be updated to point to the new digest. `AliasName` **MUST NOT** be a valid OCM version string.

 **`RemoveComponentVersionAlias`**